 What researchers have discovered most recently is that all three things are linked: a BAP1 mutation, a risk of developing melanoma, and a risk of developing mesothelioma.
 Mesothelioma is not visible, but melanoma is clearly visible as a mole or multiple moles on the skin.
 This means that by identifying cancerous moles, doctors could potentially have an easier and quicker way than ever before of identifying patients who may have or be at risk for developing mesothelioma.
 A cancerous mole may be the first sign of BAP1-related cancer, which may eventually develop into mesothelioma.

 The study that led to this conclusion involved 118 participants from several different families.
 They were separated into two groups: those with a BAP1 mutation and those with a normal BAP1 gene.
-Those with the mutation—63 people—were much more likely than people in the other group to have MBAITS and mesothelioma.
+Those with the mutation—63 people—were much more likely than people in the other group to have mesothelioma and MBAITS.

 The Potential for Early Detection of Mesothelioma

-An ongoing struggle in treating people with mesothelioma is the fact that the cancer is difficult to diagnose and is often not diagnosed until it is in late stages and very challenging to treat.
+Unfortunately mesothelioma is difficult to treat because it is often not diagnosed until it is in late stages and very challenging to treat.
 An important factor in helping treat people more effectively is to make earlier diagnoses.
 Because researchers now know that there is a definite connection between cancerous moles and mesothelioma, doctors and patients can use screenings for moles to also detect mesothelioma before it is too late to treat.